TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

   multiple primitives and define complex processes for authentication, encryption, signing or exchange systems;
 - Secure data service ([`\CryptoManana\Utilities`](
   ../api/namespaces/CryptoManana.Utilities.html "services"){:target="_blank"}) - Protocols that need one mandatory
-  primitive of type data generator and can be used for data manipulation, generation or deletion.
+  primitive of the data generator type and can be used for data manipulation, generation or deletion.

 &nbsp;&nbsp;&nbsp;&nbsp;The internal representation of the input/output data for each type in the cryptography model is bound to a pre-configured structure (if required by the algorithm).
-The software framework provides a hybrid dictionary data structure with immutable keys, mutable values (of different type) and an internal automatic type validating (after configuring the mapping).
+The software framework provides a hybrid dictionary data structure with immutable keys, mutable values (of different types) and an internal automatic type validating (after configuring the mapping).
 This means that when the structure properties are defined, you can not add new, rename old or change their type.
-This insures that the cryptographic protocols will work as aspect and that the consumer would not provide invalid values.
-The developer is also free to extend and define new structures, based on the base abstraction, when is creating new services or protocols under the software framework.
+This ensures that the cryptographic protocols will work as an aspect and that the consumer would not provide invalid values.
+The developer is also free to extend and define new structures, based on the base abstraction when is creating new services or protocols under the software framework.
 All data structures are located at the [`\CryptoManana\DataStructures`](../api/namespaces/CryptoManana.DataStructures.html "structures"){:target="_blank"} and will be explained together with their protocol.

-&nbsp;&nbsp;&nbsp;&nbsp;This page will be dedicated to the first supported type in the framework and we will concentrate on the second one in the next page of this documentation's tutorial.
+&nbsp;&nbsp;&nbsp;&nbsp;This page will be dedicated to the first supported type in the framework and we will concentrate on the second one on the next page of this documentation's tutorial.
 The next sections will be completely devoted to the supported cryptographic services and their input/out data structure.

 ### [](#key-exchange-protocol){:.book_mark}Key Exchange Protocol ###

-&nbsp;&nbsp;&nbsp;&nbsp;As promised at the previous page, we will start with the asymmetric based cryptographic protocol for [key exchanging over an insecure/public channel](https://www.wikiwand.com/en/Key_exchange){:target="_blank"}.
+&nbsp;&nbsp;&nbsp;&nbsp;As promised on the previous page, we will start with the asymmetric-based cryptographic protocol for [key exchanging over an insecure/public channel](https://www.wikiwand.com/en/Key_exchange){:target="_blank"}.
 This type of cryptographic method defines a secure scheme for choosing a mutual cryptographic configuration publicly, without the leakage of the actual data settings.
 The created implementation at the software framework is based on